flatcar-archive/flatcar-docs/os/getting-started-with-docker.md

+---
-# Getting started with Docker
+title: Getting started with Docker
+weight: 10
+---

 Docker is an open-source project that makes creating and managing Linux containers really easy.
 Containers are like extremely lightweight VMs – they allow code to run in isolation from other containers but safely share the machine’s resources, all without the overhead of a hypervisor.